 The higher you set your coverage limits and the lower you set your deductibles, the less you'll pay out of pocket after an accident or claim.
 Figure out how much you can comfortably afford when setting your coverage limits and deductibles — the key word being "comfortably."

 If you're a homeowner with plenty of financial assets, it might be worthwhile to increase your liability coverage limits above the legal minimums.
 If you cause an accident and your liability limits are too low to cover the expenses, the other party might go after your assets in court.
 Higher limits can help you protect your assets.

 And if you have a high net worth, umbrella insurance can help you protect those things you've worked so hard to attain.

-There are a few coverage elements to consider if you lease your car.
-Most importantly, your loan or finance company may require you to add comprehensive and collision to your policy.
+There are a few coverage elements to consider if you finance your car.
+Most importantly, your loan or leasing company may require you to add comprehensive and collision to your policy.
 The limits of these coverages are equal to the value of the car, so the only thing you'll need to decide on is your deductible.

 Loan/lease gap coverage can also come in handy.
 If your car is totaled and your insurance settlement is less than what you still owe, you could be stuck paying down a car you can no longer drive.

 Gap coverage helps bridge that divide between your car's worth and what you still owe.

 If you have reliable health insurance, you may not want to add medical payments coverage to your policy.
 But in some cases, your health coverage may not pay for accident-related medical expenses.
 Or if it does, your medical payments coverage could help pay the health plan's deductible.
 Check the specifics of your health insurance plan before determining how much medical coverage to add to your policy.